BhadrakshB/Sanskrit-CLI/README.md

 # Sanskrit Command-Line Interface (CLI)

 Welcome to the Sanskrit Command-Line Interface (CLI), a unique environment where traditional command-line operations are mapped to Sanskrit commands.
-This interface allows users to interact with the system using Sanskrit terminology, providing an immersive experience for those interested in the language.
+This interface allows users to interact with the system using Sanskrit terminology, providing an immersive experience for those interested in the language. <br/>
 A simple wrapper over our current command line to use Sanskrit keywords and execute.
-An attempt to run my hands through c++ and preserve the Sanskrit Language.
+An attempt to run my hands through c++ and preserve the Sanskrit Language.<br/>
+Clone the repository and run the mysetup.exe to start playing around.

 ## Current Commands